Sign up to win prizes and for exclusive updates about this year’s festival

 Dexter Palmer is the author of the futuristic novels Version Control and The Dream of Perpetual Motion.
 In a review of The Dream of Perpetual Motion, the writer Jeff VanderMeer described it as “a singular riff on steampunk — sophisticated, subversive entertainment that never settles for escapism.”
 Palmer lives in Princeton, New Jersey, and earned a Ph.D. in English literature from Princeton University, writing his dissertation on the works of James Joyce, William Gaddis, and Thomas Pynchon.
 He staged the first academic conference ever on video games at an Ivy League University.
 He is also a musician, with a CD of experimental music soon to be released.

 Singer-songwriter Grant Peeples, a native of Tallahassee, says he was changed forever at the age of 15 when a friend came over and played three classic Bob Dylan songs.
 Peeples’ long career as a musician has included a short stint in Nashville, owning a club where artists like Jerry Jeff Walker played, recording music with his buddies at the Possum Club studio in Wakulla County, and a 10-year non-productive sojourn in Nicaragua.
-He returned to the States 10 years ago and has been entertaining fans with his energetic performances and acerbic wit ever since.
-Peeples and his band, the Peeples Republik, will release a new album, A Congress of Treasons, in 2016.
+He returned to the States 15 years ago and has been entertaining fans with his energetic performances and acerbic wit ever since.
+Grant brought his “Clay Tablet” series out of retirement for a special episode on the January 6 insurrection on Capitol Hill.

 Pierce Pettis has been writing and recoding finely crafted songs since the late 1970s, when Joan Baez included his “Song at the End of the Movie” on one of her albums.
 Since then, his songs have been covered by many artists, including Dar Williams, Garth Brooks and Art Garfunkel.
 Pettis was part of the Fast Folk movement in New York in the 1980s, after which moving to Nashville, where he worked as a staff songwriter for Polygram/Universal Music.
 He has received numerous songwriting awards including a 1999 ASCAP Country Music Award for “You Move Me,” recorded by Garth Brooks.
 After many years in the music business, Pettis said he has finally found his comfort zone.
 “The biggest change,” he said, “has been getting over myself and realizing this is a job and a craft.
 And the purpose is not fame and fortune (whatever that is) but simply doing good work.”